 Overview of the Position:

 The CJPAC National Director of Outreach and Programming plays a critical role in creating, organizing and implementing programming and reaching out to the community as an ambassador for CJPAC.
 The individual is responsible for introducing community members to and engaging them in politics.
 The National Director of Outreach and Programming, reporting to the Deputy Executive Director, is to be both a motivator- leading the programming team – and an organized event planner.
-This position is based out of CJPAC’s National Office in Toronto, currently working from home.
+This position is based out of CJPAC’s National Office in Toronto.
+Although currently a remote role given the pandemic, candidates do need to be based in the Greater Toronto Area.

 The ideal candidate will bring enthusiasm and diligence to this role.
 They will have deep knowledge of the Jewish community and of the Canadian political system.
 This individual must be able to juggle multiple urgent priorities in a fast-paced and demanding environment, while looking ahead to long term priorities and focusing on big picture strategy and vision.